Home

 ....
 Onstage, as on record, his commanding touch and his startling use of the various sounds of bebop -- wobbly, sweltering, explosive -- are unmistakable.

-SF Weekly : May 28, 2003
+SFWeekly.com: May 28, 2003

-By Sam Prestianni
+by Sam Prestianni